Asian hotspots in Brisbane City

 Taro's philosophy is to deliver the safest and the most delicious bowl of ramen in Australia.
 That's a big call but they do deliver.
 Taro trusts his sense and taste more than anything when it comes to selecting ingredients, so only natural ingredients are selected, ensuring the ramens contain no MSG or preservatives.

 Little Saigon Grill serves up modern Vietnamese dishes inspired by the alluring and nostalgic Vietnamese street food hawkers using quality sustainable ingredients with no MSG, artificial additives or preservatives, and every meal is made fresh to order.
 Find Vietnamese classics on the menu including an extensive range of Pho, Bánh mì, vermicelli noodle salads, pork skewers, sizzling crispy crepes, Hanoi chicken rice and crispy skin chicken.

 Enjoy a modern twist on traditional Singaporean and Malaysian style cuisines when you venture into this laneway gem.
 Starting as a small retsaurant in Sunnybank, Little Singapore now has three locations across Brisbane, continuing to serve their customers with the authentic and delicious dishes we've all come to know and love.
 Stop in for lunch and tuck into the restaurant's specialty's including fried vermicelli and shredded duck vermicelli soup.

-Ask who does the best sushi in the CBD and there is a good chance someone will say Kotobuki.
-Every roll is made fresh to order, and the Lion King is what dreams are made of – cucumber, avo and crab rolled up with fresh salmon on top, dressed with cheese and mayo, then blow torched to perfection.
-By night the kitchen adds white charcoal grilled yakitori skewers to the mix.
+Ask who does the best sushi in the CBD and there is a good chance someone will say Oshin.
+Every roll is made fresh to order, and the handmade gyozas are amazing.
+The sukiyaki is what dreams are made of – beef slices and vegetables cooked in soy and sweet wine sauce at your table.

 Teppanyaki - Kabuki, Stamford Plaza